 Food and beverage industry regulations and compliance

-Food safety regulations apply to each stage of food and beverage production, from processing and manufacture to distribution.
+Food safety regulations apply to each stage of food and beverage production, from production, processing and manufacture to distribution and sale.

 If you are considering starting a business in the food and beverage industry, make sure you are aware of the food safety regulations.
 You need to understand how your business can meet your obligations and comply with these regulations, or you may face fines or prosecutions.